 Their 15-quart cooler will hold 15 12 oz cans along with 10 lbs of ice, and the 30-quart will carry 30 12 oz cans with 20 lbs of ice.
 Both have a half-inch of insulation which will keep your contents cold for up to 24 hrs.

-If you’re interested in a tow-behind cooler you can click and take a quick look at their lineup and check the current pricing on Amazon.
+If you’re interested in a tow-behind cooler, you can click here to take a quick look at their lineup and check the current pricing on Amazon.

 Related Article: How to Outfit a Kayak for Fishing: The Ultimate Guide